offendingcommit/valdris/Player Resources/Character Creation Guide.md

 ## Character Questions

-Use these questions to develop your character's connection to [[Valdris]]:
+Use these questions to develop your character's connection to [Valdris](Valdris.md):

 ### Background Questions
 1. **What is your earliest memory involving Architect technology?**